How to Install balenaEtcher on Ubuntu 26.04, 24.04 and 22.04

 Open balenaEtcher on Ubuntu

-The package can be downloaded and installed over SSH, but the balenaEtcher window only opens from an active graphical session such as GNOME, KDE Plasma, or Xfce.
+The package installs from the terminal, but the balenaEtcher window opens from an active graphical session such as GNOME, KDE Plasma, or Xfce.

 Open balenaEtcher from the applications menu on Ubuntu